 As you can see, there are many exceptions in English, but if you’re unsure whether to place an adverb in front of an absolute adjective, think about the context first.

-There are many more grammar structures to learn, including Positive Adjectives!
-So check out our other fantastic learning tools.
+There are so many grammar structures to learn, including Positive Adjectives!
+So, check out our other fantastic learning tools.